greenmonn/tsp-go/README.md

     - if true, the log is printed to stdout.
     - if false, log is saved to the file (log-filename.txt)

+### Output

+For the result, the path is saved as csv file, for example, `rl11849.csv`.

+The distance of the path is printed to the console.

+By setting `-v=false`, log is printed to a file, instead of stdout.

 ### Change Experiment Settings

 The default function is implementation of Memetic Algorithm.
 Currently, Up to `N < 2000` instances are solved in feasible time (< 20mins), `N < 4000` instances are tested (< 1 hour) on 10 population, 10 fitness evaluations.